exoswapio/docs/docs/bridge/contracts/bridge-router.md

 - Should not allow zero token to be used in this function (zero means native token);
 - Target chain could not be equal to local chain, token manager is responsible for this;
 - Should not accept zero amount;
-- Should increase nonce after each successfull execution;
+- Should increase nonce after each successful execution;
 - Could not burn if amount does not exists on address;
 - Could not withdraw from address if not enough balance;
 - Token address should be address;